Acaippa/Bspoke-cases/README.md

 </body>
 </html>
 ```
-# Case 6
+# Assignment 6
 Complete this sequence of GIT commands (without specifying additional arguments).
 They create a feature branch named matrix, insert the file matrix.cpp, and merge the modifications back to the master branch:

 My answers are incapsulated inside the `[]`'s

 Make a feature branch:

   `git [ branch matrix ] matrix` [Source](https://www.atlassian.com/git/tutorials/using-branches/git-checkout#:~:text=When%20you%20want,git%20branch%20new_branch)

 Switch to the feature branch: